Reckon Oliver Cromwell stole your family’s land back in Ireland? You can find out thanks to Trinity College in Dublin.

 The land survey carried out on Cromwell’s orders, the first of its kind anywhere in the world, have been deeply researched and reproduced by the Dublin college with stunning results.

-Trinity College historian Professor Michael O Siochru told the paper: “We have never been able to do it to this level before – parish by parish, barony by barony, county by county.
+As Trinity College historian Professor Michael O Siochru told the The Sunday Independent in 2013, when the collection launched: “We have never been able to do it to this level before – parish by parish, barony by barony, county by county.